ng-merl/gSOAP/soapcpp2/README.txt

 $ soapcpp2 XMethodsQuery.h

-Note: if an error occurs when running wsdl2h, please try again.
-The XMethods site is very popular.
+Note: if an error occurs when running wsdl2h, please try again later.
+The XMethods site is very popular and suffers under load.
+It may also be the case that XMethods removed certain services.
+In that case, try another on-line WSDL.

 The XMethodsQuery.h header file contains a translation of the services and XML schemas to C/C++ and other useful information copied from the WSDL related to